AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Introduction

 \section{Introduction}

 Global-scale streamflow forecasting is a critical capability for disaster risk reduction, supporting humanitarian aid, water resource management, and climate adaptation.
 The European Centre for Medium-Range Weather Forecasts (ECMWF) has long served as a central hub for these efforts, providing the computational backbone for the Copernicus Emergency Management Service’s Global Flood Awareness System (GloFAS) \cite{alfieri2013glofas}.
 Historically, hydrological forecasting has relied on a spectrum of approaches ranging from empirical relationships to complex, physically based frameworks \cite{singh2018hydrologic}.
 GloFAS traditionally relies on coupling numerical weather predictions (NWP) with process-based hydrological models to generate operational alerts.
 These models require rigorous calibration to link parameters to global geophysical maps—such as land cover, topography, and soil texture—using in-situ river discharge observations and forcing data like ERA5 \cite{prudhomme2024}.
 In GloFAS, this process is further enhanced by regionalization methods that transfer parameters from gauged "donor" catchments to ungauged regions based on geographical and climatic similarity \cite{grimaldi2023}.
-However, while these process-based models are credible alternatives to in-situ measurements, they face significant challenges in representing complex hydrological processes accurately and are often limited by the quality and spatial resolution of climate-weather forcing variables \cite{prudhomme2024}.
-These constraints, alongside the high computational demand for global-scale simulations, have motivated increasing interest in data-driven alternatives that can deliver fast, scalable inference while maintaining competitive predictive skill.
+However, while these process-based models \revr{can provide valuable estimates where direct observations are unavailable}, they face significant challenges in representing complex hydrological processes accurately and are often limited by the quality and spatial resolution of climate-weather forcing variables \cite{prudhomme2024}.
+Although data-driven models share some of these forcing-data limitations, the high computational demand of global-scale process-based simulations has motivated increasing interest in \revr{machine learning (ML)} alternatives that can deliver fast, scalable inference while maintaining competitive predictive skill.